We are committed to minimizing our environmental impact and working to preserve the natural areas surrounding our operations.

 Polyus also has six non-operational Tailings Storage Facilities.

-As an ICMM member, Polyus fully supports the ICMM Position Statement on Tailings Governance as well as was very active in developing the Global Industry Standard on Tailings Management (the Standard).
+Polyus fully supports the ICMM Position Statement on Tailings Governance as well as was very active in developing the Global Industry Standard on Tailings Management.

-Polyus is committed to integrating the Standard across all of its facilities.
+Polyus plans to integrate the Standard across all of its facilities.
 The Company has formed an internal working group running the implementation of the Standard throughout its business.

 According to a preliminary assessment, none of Polyus’ facilities are classified as having ’Extreme’ or ’Very high’ potential consequences of failure, as defined by the Standard.
 Polyus is therefore committed to ensuring the conformance of all of our facilities with the Standard within five years, or by 5 August 2025.
 Polyus will publish the final assessment results should they differ from the preliminary ones.